Petersen House

 https://www.fords.org/visit/historic-site/petersen...

-Stories
+Stories & Folklore

-Stories are just that.
-Stories and personal accounts that have been reported about the location.
+Stories & Folklore are just that.
+Stories and personal accounts that have been reported about the location and passed down from generation to generation.
+This section could also contain research notes as well.

 Some state Lincoln haunts Ford's Theatre but his apparition is seen more often at the Petersen House across the street where he died.
 His ghost is also seen at the White House.

-Added by: sdonley on 01/26/2018 DB#:1379
+Added by: sdonley on 01/26/2018 DB#: 1379

 Source(s):